sanack/node-jq/README.md

 </p>

 <p align="center">
-<a href="https://stedolan.github.io/jq/">jq</a> is a lightweight and flexible command-line JSON processor
+    <a href="https://github.com/sanack/node-jq">node-jq</a> is a wrapper for <a href="https://stedolan.github.io/jq/">jq</a> - a lightweight and flexible command-line JSON processor.
-    <a href="https://github.com/sanack/node-jq">node-jq</a> just a wrapper for running it on node.
 </p>

 <p align="center">